bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-09-28-newsletter.md

 - [Bitcoin Core #26116][] allows the `importmulti` RPC to import a watch-only item even if the wallet's private keys are encrypted.
-This matches the behavior of the old `importaddress` RPC.
+This matches the behavior of the old `importaddress` RPC. {% assign timestamp="59:05" %}

-- [Core Lightning #5594][] makes several changes, including adding and updating several APIs, to allow the `autoclean` plugin to delete old invoices, payments, and forwarded payments.
+- [Core Lightning #5594][] makes several changes, including adding and updating several APIs, to allow the `autoclean` plugin to delete old invoices, payments, and forwarded payments. {% assign timestamp="1:00:04" %}

 - [Core Lightning #5315][] allows the user to choose the *channel reserve* for a particular channel.
 The reserve is the amount a node